 A student may be accepted for undergraduate admission to NMSU-A as a degree-seeking student or as a nondegree student under the policies and conditions as set forth in this section.

-New Student Orientation: The online New Student Orientation is available to students at any given time with permission from the Office of Admissions.
+New Student Orientation: The online New Student Orientation is available to students at any given time with permission from Advising.
 The New Student Orientation is mandatory for all new incoming Freshman or transfer students.
 New Student Orientation allows students the opportunity to learn about NMSU-A’s services, resources, academic expectations, strategies for success, and student organizations.

 All documents submitted as part of the admissions process become property of NMSU and will not be returned to the student.
 Application materials are retained for one calendar year for students who apply but do not attend.